supermemo-wiki/SuperMemo.Wiki/blogs/guillem/paul-vc-event.md

 He has a 27K+ card collection for just maths in mnemosyne.
 He considers himself a math master.
 He does not claim mastery in stoicism.
-He considers himself abegginer to Incremental Reading.
+He considers himself a begginer to Incremental Reading.
+He spends about 3 daily hours SRSing.

 Book recommendation [make it stick](https://books.google.es/books/about/Make_It_Stick.html?id=oneWAwAAQBAJ&printsec=frontcover&source=kp_read_button&redir_esc=y#v=onepage&q&f=false) & [Feeling-Good](https://www.amazon.co.uk/Feeling-Good-New-Mood-Therapy/dp/0380810336)

 **all your knowledge is always provisional**.

+As of today, if he could chose when to start using SRS, that would be at 8 or 9 years old.

 # Mats

-He uses mnemosine for the shake as LaTeX
+- He uses mnemosine for the shake as LaTeX
+- He does not uses pen and paper while doing repetitions.
+**math is knowledge**

 # Stoicism